preciofishbone/OmniaDocsG2/working-with-events/administer-event/index.rst

 Export the list to Excel
 **************************
-You can export the Participant list to Excel if needed, by clicking this button:
+You can export the participant list to Excel if needed, by clicking this button:

 .. image:: editing-excel-button.png

-**Note!** With this option you export the Participant list, not anything from the Standby list.
+**Note!** With this option you export the participant list, not anything from the standby list.

-Send email to all participants
+Send Email to all participants
 ********************************
-You can send an email to all participants by clicking this button:
+You can send an Email to all participants by clicking this button:

 .. image:: event-editing-email-button.png

-The email used is work email.
+The Email used is work Email.